Berkeley-MDes/tdf-fa24-shannafinnigan/README.md

 ### How do these elements work together?

 The Particle ecosystem integrates both hardware- the Photon 2, and software- on Particle Workbench, which we access through VS Code, and cloud services to form an IoT platform.
-The Workbench works as the environment for coding and testing, and the Device gets the devices communicate through the cloud.
-This system is pretty
+The Workbench works as the environment for coding and testing, and the devices communicate through the cloud.
+The wires and buttons that come in the kit work as an interface that connects the user/ a person to the system, allowing them to interact with it and make stuff "happen", or impact the feedback.

+### Entry Points
+🛠️ **Hardware:** Photon 2 microcontroller + sensors provided in the kit\
+💻 **Workbench:** Environment for writing and testing code\
+:cloud: **Particle Cloud:** APIs and Console for managing and controlling devices

+### Advantages?
+I don't have experience with any other microcontroller systems, so unfortunately I can't make a direct comparison.
+But I have some observations of what I think could be seen as advantages, and researched a bit online.
+It seems like the Particle ecosystem is beneficial because it brings everything together in one place- hardware, cloud, and software—all working together in a system seamlessly.
+Based on what we talked about in class, it seems like the ability to easily scale up if you're managing a bunch of IoT devices is a perk compared to Arduino.

+### What kinds of ecosystems are missing in your daily life?
+:notebook: **Personal Productivity:** I have really been trying to work on increasing my productivity, especially having to balance school with work.
+I find that the best way for me to keep track of everything ends up being analog in a notebook because The systems for taking notes on tasks, accessing assignments, tracking their progress, and managing timelines is a bit disjointed.
+It especially feels like there's no automation where I need it.
+I would like to use a more comprehensive product (maybe airtable? or notion?) to keep track of everything in one place.\
+🍎 **Groceries:** I would really benefit from a more systematic approach to the way I shop for groceries and keep track of the expiration dates of food items, what I need to use up first and what I can wait longer to eat.
+It's a lot to keep track of in my brain.
+Additionally, there's the fact that some of the groceries are shared between myself and my roommate.
+I would be curious to see if there are systems out there that allow you to track the freshness of your food, integrate it with a grocery list builder, and a recipe generator, to help reduce food waste and create a more cohesive ecosystem out of it all.

 # Week 4 #
 ## :pushpin: 09/26/2024